 Call or Text: (802) 625-0201

-Additionally, we believe that the necessity standardized test taking and score submission might create a potential barrier between a prospective student and the specific type of radically pragmatic learning environment and education we offer.
-Beginning with the incoming admissions process for Fall 2019, Champlain College is a Test-Optional school.
+Additionally, we believe that the necessity of standardized test-taking and score submission might create a potential barrier between a prospective student and the specific type of radically pragmatic learning environment and education we offer.

 Champlain offers Personal Interviews as an optional part of the application process.
 Like our Test-Optional policy, Personal Interviews are completely up to you.

 Personal Interviews provide you with a great opportunity to highlight specific aspects of your academic and extra-curricular experiences, goals, work/volunteer history, and personality that might not be apparent through your application alone.

 To learn more about Personal Interviews and to schedule yours, see our Personal Interview page.

 You can tell a lot about people by simply speaking with them.
 We encourage virtual Personal Interviews for high school seniors and transfer students interested in applying to Champlain.
 The conversation is casual—it's like two friends getting to know one another.
 Learn more...

 Our Application Dashboard allows you to monitor the status of your application and determine if you have any outstanding requirements.
 If you do not already have an account for our Dashboard, please create one using the same email address you used when applying.
 Create your account or sign in...

 |Application & Priority FAFSA Filing Dates||Decision Release Dates*|

 |Early Decision First-Year||November 15||Mid December|